inib/SMUbot/docs/README.md

 ## Web Interface
 The web container hosts files in `web/public/`, including a simple `index.html`, `app.js`, and `style.css` for viewing the queue.

+## Authentication & Channel Access
+Songbot now integrates with Twitch OAuth.
+Channel owners must authenticate via the `/auth/login` endpoint to grant the bot the required scopes (including `channel:bot`).
+Once authenticated, the bot is allowed to join the channel and an EventSub subscription for `channel.chat.message` is created using an App Access Token.
+This registration is required for Twitch to recognize the bot as a verified chat bot.
+Owners can invite other moderators by registering their Twitch accounts, and authenticated users who manage multiple channels can switch between them using `/me/channels`.

 ## Development Tips
 - Install Python dependencies from `requirements.txt` for local development.